 Data Protection Statement

 Thank you for your interest in our company.
 At Trianel GmbH, we take data protection particularly seriously.
 As a rule, you can use the Trianel GmbH websites without entering any personal data.
-If a data subject wishes to use certain services offered by our company via our website, it may however be necessary to process personal data.
+If a data subject wishes to use certain services offered by our company via our websites, it may however be necessary to process personal data.
 If the processing of personal data is required, and if there is no legal basis for such processing, we will as a rule request permission from the data subject.

 As the entity responsible for processing, Trianel GmbH has implemented a wide range of technical and organisational measures in order to ensure the most complete protection possible of the personal data processed via this website.
 However, in general, internet-based data transfers may have safety gaps, and as a result, absolute protection cannot be guaranteed.
 For this reason, every data subject has the right to choose alternative means of transmitting personal data to us, for example by telephone.